-RE2 is making bomb defusing robots as intuitive to control as your own hands
+RE2 is making bomb-defusing robots as intuitive to control as your own hands

 Accessibility and communication apps take FCC honors